PouleRequest/app_surveys/README.md

 app_surveys
 ===========

-AppSurveys is a projects that aims to allow users of our school's intranet to create, answer and analize surveys
+AppSurveys is a projects that aims to allow the users of our school's intranet to create, answer and analyze surveys.